 Defeating the dog meat traders

-Our brave team in the Philippines has fought tirelessly against the dog meat trade there, with a huge number of raids performed in 2015.
+Our brave team in the Philippines has fought tirelessly against the dog meat trade there, with a huge numbers of raids performed in 2015.
 Thanks to our team, one of the key-players in this vile trade was recently arrested, along with his accomplice.
 Just days later, we raided two branches of a popular restaurant chain, Comiles.
 As suspected, dog meat was found on the menu, and in the kitchen.
 Network for Animals has now filed legal cases against the branch owners of the restaurants in question.
 Our team are risking their lives fighting against this sick trade in dog meat.
 They have been threatened more than once.
 Many powerful people make money from this abhorrent cruelty.
 But our team won’t stop fighting, and they can’t do it without your support.
 Thank you!

 Organized Horse Fighting